-Born around 455 A.D. in Constantania (Constantinople) our holy righteous father Abune Aregawi was chosen by God from a young age.
-His father Yeshak and his mother Edena were Christians with great wealth who unceasingly served God with humbleness administrating to the poor and needy.
-By the guidance of Yeshak and Edena our Holy Father Abune Aregawi studied the Holy Scriptures, both old and New Testament from a young age.
-As it was custom in those days his parents thought it was right he marries and engaged him to one of the official’s daughter of Constantinople.
+Abune Aregawi was born around 455 A.D. in Constantinople & was chosen by God from a young age.
+His father Isaac & his mother Edena were Christians who were really rich, & they unceasingly served God with humbleness & helped the poor & needy.
+By the guidance of Isaac & Edna, our Holy Father Abune Aregawi studied the Holy Scriptures, both the Old & New Testament from a young age.
+As it was custom in those days his parents thought it was right that he would be married to the official’s daughter of Constantinople.

-Our Holy father Abune Aregawi remembering the scriptures of the Holy Gospel “He that loveth father or mother more than me is not worthy of me: and he that loveth son or daughter more than me is not worthy of me.
-And he that taketh not his cross, and followeth after me, is not worthy of me.
-He that findeth his life shall lose it: and he that loseth his life for my sake shall find it (Matt.
-10:37-39),” decided to flee from this world and entered a Monastery to serve God.
-Shortly after our Holy Father Abune Aregawi at the age of 14 received the Eskima (monk hood) from Abba Pachomius with the name ZeMichael.
+Our Holy father Abune Aregawi remembered the words of the Bible that said “He that doesn’t carry his cross, & follows after me, is not worthy of me.
+He that finds his life shall lose it: & he that loses his life for my sake shall find it.
+(Matt.
+10:37-39)” So he decided to flee from this world & entered a Monastery to serve God.
+Shortly after, our Holy Father Abune Aregawi at the age of 14 received the Monkhood from Fr.
+Pachomius with the name ZeMichael.

-After departing Axum our Holy Father Abune Aregawi was lead to a place which upon reaching found a high mountain which was impossible to climb.
-Guided by the Holy spirit Abune Aregawi knew this place was Holy but was perplexed on how he can get up the mountain and after many pondering he prayed earnestly and God sent him St. Michael who showed him a large serpent and holding onto the serpent he ascended up the mountain.
-After reaching the mountain top he praised the lord by saying “Halleluiah to the Father, Halleluiah to the Son and Halleluiah to the Holy Spirit” (praise be to the Father, praise be to the Son and praise be to the Holy Spirit) therefore the mountain was called Debre Halli-luya (Mount Halleluiah).
-Our Holy Father Abune Aregawi blessed the mountain and established a Monastery with a Church on top of the mountain built by the King Hatsay Gebre Meskel.
-The king contributed many alms and gifts to the Church on mount Halleluiah and built a permanent way up and down the Holy Mountain for people to visit.
-This was unacceptable and displeasing to Abune Aregawi therefore he ordered the king to “Dahmemo” (which means destroy in English) what he had built and St. Abune Aregawi prophesied that no stairs, ladders or path should be built to climb the mountain and that it should remain as so a miracle for future generations.
-Therefore the monastery was also named Debre Damo (Mount Damo) deriving from the Ge’ez word “Dahmemo” and until this day only a rope is used to climb the Holy Mountain symbolizing the serpent our holy father Abune Aregawi used to ascend and descend the mountain.
+Our Holy Father Abune Aregawi blessed the mountain & established a Monastery with a Church on top of the mountain built by the King Hatsay Gebre Meskel.
+The king contributed many alms & gifts to the Church on Mount Hallelujah & built a permanent way up & down the Holy Mountain for people to visit.
+This was unacceptable & displeasing to Abune Aregawi therefore he ordered the king to “Dahmemo,” which means destroy what he had built.
+Abune Aregawi prophesied that no stairs, ladders or path should be built to climb the mountain & that it should remain like that, as a miracle for future generations.
+Therefore the monastery was also named Debre Damo (Mount Damo) deriving from the Ge’ez word “Dahmemo” & until this day only a rope is used to climb the Holy Mountain symbolizing the serpent our holy father Abune Aregawi used to ascend & descend the mountain.

 "Selam Leke Zemikael Be-tsu Ante Gebar-ye Te'amer Se'al Be'enti-ane O Abo-ye Aregawi"